-Insert link here? - 5.
-In the summer meeting, SACRE members were briefed about the future need to review and potentially revise or change the current agreed syllabus.
-Possible options were discussed in preparation for this work. - 6.
-The SACRE Adviser kept members up to date on RE matters.
-He reported on the RE Local Coordinators Meetings as well as the latest updates from NASACRE (www.nasacre.org.uk) of which this SACRE is a member. - 7.
-The SACRE received no requests in 2018 to 2019 from headteachers seeking a determination to lift or modify the requirements for collective worship in their schools.
+- 6. The SACRE Adviser kept members up to date on RE matters.
+She reported on the RE Local Coordinators Meetings as well as the latest updates from NASACRE (www.nasacre.org.uk) of which this SACRE is a member. - 7.
+The SACRE received no requests in 2019 to 2020 from headteachers seeking a determination to lift or modify the requirements for collective worship in their schools.
 The procedures for making such a request are set out in Appendix A of this report.
-Information about the procedures can also be obtained from the Clerk to the SACRE at insert contact details here. - 8.
-In 2018 to 2019, SACRE was not asked to deal with any complaints about the RE curriculum or about religious worship in community schools.
+Information about the procedures can also be obtained from the Clerk to the SACRE at lorraine.mitchell@lbhf.gov.uk. - 8.
+In 2019 to 2020, SACRE was not asked to deal with any complaints about the RE curriculum or about religious worship in community schools.